Taboh Naning

 Taboh Naning is a state constituency in Malacca, Malaysia, that has been represented in the Melaka State Legislative Assembly.

 The state constituency was first contested in 2004 and is mandated to return a single Assemblyman to the Melaka State Legislative Assembly under the first-past-the-post voting system.
-Since 2021, the State assemblywoman for Taboh Naning is Zulkiflee Mohd Zin from United Malays National Organisation (UMNO) which is part of the state's ruling coalition, Barisan Nasional (BN).
+Since 2021, the State assemblyman for Taboh Naning is Zulkiflee Mohd Zin from United Malays National Organisation (UMNO) which is part of the state's ruling coalition, Barisan Nasional (BN).

 Definition

 The Taboh Naning constituency contains the polling districts of Cherana Puteh, Simpang Empat, Berisu, Sungai Buloh, Batang Melekek, Rantau Panjang and Ayer Paabas.